svenprue/soccer-action-level-dataset/README.md

 # Large-Scale Soccer Action-Level Dataset

-This is a research database containing 22 tables with comprehensive soccer data including tournaments, matches, events, players, managers, and teams from the top 5 European leagues (Premier League, La Liga, Bundesliga, Serie A, and Ligue 1).
+This research database contains 22 tables with comprehensive soccer data, including tournaments, matches, events, players, managers, and teams from the top 5 European leagues (Premier League, La Liga, Bundesliga, Serie A, and Ligue 1).
 The database captures detailed match events with timestamps and spatial coordinates, tracking on-field actions such as passes, shots, goals, substitutions, fouls, and cards.

-Data was collected by scraping match and tournament information from _WhoScored.com_ while players, teams, and managers data was scraped from _worldofootball.com_.
+Data was collected by scraping match and tournament information from _WhoScored.com_ while players', teams', and managers' data were scraped from _worldofootball.com_.
 Both datasets were then combined using a custom matching algorithm.

 ## Overview
 This dataset contains: